 - Symptoms include prolonged, gradually increasing fever, fatigue, headache, muscle ache, and loss of appetite, which may be preceded by diarrhea.

 - Consequences of untreated infection include intestinal perforation, intestinal bleeding, or death.

-- Prevention includes observing food and beverage precautions and hand-hygiene measures (regardless of vaccination status).
+- Prevention includes observing food and beverage precautions and hand-hygiene (frequent, thorough handwashing) measures, regardless of vaccination status.

 - Injectable typhoid vaccine requires a single dose.
 Oral typhoid vaccine is given in 4 doses (1 dose every other day).

 - Injectable vaccine side effects are most commonly injection-site reactions.
 Oral vaccine side effects are most commonly nausea, abdominal pain and cramps, vomiting, fever, headache, and rash or hives.

 - Duration of vaccine protection following a completed series is 2 years for the injectable vaccine and 5 years for the oral vaccine.
 Revaccination is recommended for conditions of continued exposure after 2 to 5 years depending on the vaccine previously used.

 Typhoid fever and paratyphoid fever are potentially serious bacterial infections known as enteric (intestinal) fevers occurring worldwide.
 Transmission is through the consumption of fecally contaminated food or water; risk is highest in developing countries, especially South Asia.
 Untreated typhoid fever is fatal in up to 20% of cases; however, with early and appropriate antibiotic treatment, the death rate falls to less than 1%.